The Conqueror (1956 film): Filming

-300 members of the Shivwits Band of Paiutes were cast as Tartar horsemen.
 The film had a troubled production; writer Oscar Millard stated that "The company had just missed being wiped out by a flash flood, and Duke [John] Wayne had been drunk for three days.
 Not that it made much difference; except when a bender bloated him, it was hard to tell.
 His performance drunk or sober was the way other actors tend to perform if drunk."
-According to his son Norman, Dick Powell accepted directing duties for the money.
+Pedro Armendáriz was hospitalized for a week after being thrown from a horse.